slowernews/wisdom-tldr/README.md

 ===
 ###On confidence and validation

+If you say it with confidence, you are who you say you are.

+> *'You're only as good as your next speech.'*

+> *'A speech is a performance.
+Authenticity is crucial.'*

+> *'Believe you can, and you’re half way there.'*

 Don’t wait for someone else to tell you that you are special.
 If the universe didn't need you, you wouldn't be here.

 > *'You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.'*